ncredinburgh/JavaForSmallTeams/style/200_prefer_composition.md

 ### Interface inheritance

-The advice to prefer composition to inheritance refers to *implementation inheritance* (ie extending a class).
-The disadvantages discussed  above do not apply to *interface inheritance* (i.e implementing an interface).
+The advice to prefer composition to inheritance refers to *implementation inheritance* (i.e. extending a class).
+The disadvantages discussed  above do not apply to *interface inheritance* (i.e. implementing an interface).

 In fact the design choice you often have to make it to choose between implementation inheritance and the combination of composition and interface inheritance.